-The Mental Munition Factory is written and produced by Matthew Schroyer, a drone and data journalist based in Urbana, Illinois, who is afflicted with a fascination of mass communication and its role in democracy.
+The Mental Munition Factory is produced by Matthew Schroyer, a communications specialist, social network analyst, and data journalist based in Urbana, Illinois, who develops unmanned aircraft systems (commonly called drones) and sensor node technology for journalism and STEM education.

 He's written for newspapers, alternative newsweeklies and news websites about presidential campaigns, energy, pollution, local politics, public housing, poverty, musicians, school board meetings and assorted slices of life.

-For EnLiST, he created the “Drones for Schools” program, which teaches core science and engineering concepts behind unmanned aerial systems while high school students design, construct, and operate their own drones to study and learn more about the environment.
+For EnLiST, he created the “Drones for Schools” program, which teaches core science and engineering concepts behind unmanned aerial systems while high school students design, fabricate, and deploy their own "drones" to map and study the environment.
 These drones are based on the same technology behind the investigative journalism drones of DroneJournalism.org.

 IN THE MEDIA

 - Daileda, Colin.
 (2014, February 21).
 "Journalist Sues Police for Doubting His Right to Fly Drones."
 Mashable.

 - Munoz, Hilda.
 (2014, February 8).
 "Drone Use By WFSB Employee At Fatal Crash Under Investigation."
 The Hartford Courant.